 Freddie Owens looks back at the devastation he faced at LZ Albany and balances that against the joy he feels when he sees the offspring and grandchildren of those who survived.
 These are feelings that he tried, and failed, to express in written form.

 Freddie Owens reveals his most vivid memory of Vietnam, the desperate run of Capt.
 George Forrest right through the middle of an ambush.
 He also talks about the best and worst days of his tour.

 Freddie Owens says they paid no attention to news from home while in the field in Vietnam.
 They were trying to survive a war and didn't need the distraction.
 He certainly paid attention when he got home and there was a mob outside the airport.

-Freddie Jones has maintained contact with his fellow veterans from Vietnam, sometimes talking them out from under the bed in the middle of the night.
+Freddie Owens has maintained contact with his fellow veterans from Vietnam, sometimes talking them out from under the bed in the middle of the night.
 His own healing was incomplete when he saw the Twin Towers fall on 9-11 and that became a turning point for him.

 Freddie Owens says there is a difference between Vietnam veterans and the veterans returning from wars today.
 Those people are worse off and in terrible shape after multiple combat tours.
 Although he was able to put his life in order after his war experiences, not everyone is so lucky.